 In 1994 Mark moved to Nashville.

-For the last several years, Mark has been taking a part of online session work, for artists around the globe.
+For the last several years, Mark has been taking part of online session work, for artists around the globe.